ritikjagnit/JarvisX/readme.md

 This project is licensed under the MIT License.

 ---
-*Built with ❤️ by the Jarvis-Py Contributors*
+*Built with ❤️ by the Ritik Jagnit*